pingcap/docs-tidb-operator/en/backup-to-blob-using-job.md

 ---
 title: Back Up TiDB Data to Azure Blob Storage Using Dumpling
-summary: This document describes how to use Dumpling to back up TiDB cluster data to Azure Blob Storage.
+summary: Learn how to use Dumpling to back up TiDB cluster data to Azure Blob Storage.
 ---

 # Back Up TiDB Data to Azure Blob Storage Using Dumpling

 This document describes how to use [Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview/) to back up data from a TiDB cluster deployed on Azure AKS to Azure Blob Storage.
-Dumpling is a data export tool that can export data from TiDB or MySQL in SQL or CSV format for full data backup or export.
+Dumpling is a data export tool that exports data from TiDB or MySQL in SQL or CSV format for full data backup or export.

 ## Prepare the Dumpling node pool

 You can run Dumpling in an existing node pool or create a dedicated node pool.
-The following command example shows how to create a new node pool.
+The following example shows how to create a new node pool.
 Replace the variables as needed:

 - `${clusterName}`: AKS cluster name
 - `${resourceGroup}`: Resource group name